Neo Zone: Tour and live performances

 Promotion for the album started with the group's first performance for the then-unreleased "序曲; Prelude" and "Kick It" as NCT 127 The Stage through their official channel on March 5, 2020.
 A day later, NCT 127 had their first music show performance for the lead single on Music Bank, followed by their promotion on Show!
 Music Core and Inkigayo.
 During the second promotion week on Music Bank and SBS Radio, the group performed the eleventh track "White Night".
 NCT 127 eventually earned their first Music Bank trophy for "Kick It" on March 27, 2020.
 NCT 127 then started promoting their third single "Punch" from May 22, 2020, with a live performance on Music Bank, with similar scheduled promotion on Show!
 Music Core and Inkigayo to that of "Kick It."
 They eventually won the first M Countdown trophy on May 28, 2020, despite not attending nor performing at the show.
 The song has since achieved a total of four trophies, tying with "Regular" as their most winning title on such television music shows.

 In continuation to their previous promotion activities in the United States, the group had their first gig on March 10 at Houston Livestock Show and Rodeo, becoming the very first K-pop act to perform at the show.
 It was reported that they would embark on their first U.S. arena tour; titled "Neo City – The Awards", to promote Neo Zone starting from June 6 at New York City's Madison Square Garden, which was later postponed due to the COVID-19 lockdown.
+On May 15, 2020, it was announced that the tour had been cancelled due to the COVID-19 pandemic.
 As announced earlier by their home label, NCT 127 had their scheduled live streaming Beyond Live concert on May 17, 2020, proceeding their fellow unit as the fourth headlining act.
 The group also performed live "Punch" and the album track "Make Your Day" for the first time during their live streaming concert.